duniter/duniter/doc/Protocol.md

 #### Definition

-An identity revocation is the act, for a given public key's owner, to revoke an identity he created for representing himself.
-Doing a self-revocation is extacly like saying:
+An identity revocation is the act, for a given public key's owner, to revoke an identity they created for representing themself.
+Doing a self-revocation is exactly like saying:

-> « This identity I created has no more sense.
-It has to be locked definitively. »
+> « This identity I created makes no sense anymore.
+It has to be definitively locked. »

 #### Use case

-Its goal is only to inform that a created identity was either made by mistake, or contained a mistake, may have been compromised (private key stolen, lost, ...), or because for some reason you want to create another identity for you.
+Its goal is only to inform that a created identity was either made by mistake, or contained a mistake, may have been compromised (private key stolen, lost...), or because for some reason you want to make yourself another identity.

 #### Format